samuel-book/samuel_shap_paper_1/introduction/intro.md

 ### Predicting thrombolysis use with an XG-Boost model

-Looking at patterns oh SHAP values reveals the following:
+Looking at patterns of SHAP values reveals the following:

-* Stroke type: As expected,  the SHAP values for stroke types effectively eliminates any chance of receiving thrombolysis for haemorrhagic stroke.
+* Stroke type: As expected, the SHAP values for stroke types shows that the model effectively eliminates any chance of receiving thrombolysis for haemorrhagic stroke.

 * Arrival-to-scan time: The odds of receiving thrombolysis reduces by about 20 fold over the first 100 minutes of arrival to scan time.